JohnL3/churnometer/README.md

 * It will answer business requirement 1

 ### Page 3: Prospect Churnometer
-* User Interface with prospect inputs and predictions indicating if the prospect will churn or not, if so when, to which cluster the prospect belongs and an indication on which cluster the prospect belong to.
+* User Interface with prospect inputs and predictions indicating if the prospect will churn or not, if so, when to which cluster the prospect belongs and an indication on which cluster the prospect belong to.
-* In addition, present cluster profile; so the person who is attending the prospect can suggest a offer that will bring the prospect to a non churnable customer
+* In addition, present cluster profile; so the person who is attending the prospect can suggest an offer that will bring the prospect to a non-churnable customer

 ### Page 4: Project Hypothesis and Validation
 * For each project hypothesis, describe the conclusion and how you validated